Portland-Bit-Devs/Portland.BitDevs/meetings/25_06_24/README.md

 - Thank you to everyone who shows up each month!

 ### Guess the Nonce is Back
 After some OPs engineering we can now host a raffle without getting rugged!
-#### Guess the Nonce raffle prizes
+Prizes this week ... 🎉 🎁 😊
-  -Bitcoin Blend Coffee
+  - Bitcoin Blend Coffee
-  -Bitcoin hat
+  - Bitcoin hat
-  -HODLShop Bitcoin Pizza shirt (Medium)
+  - HODLShop Bitcoin Pizza shirt (Medium)

 ### Rules
 - Respect people's privacy